aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 ### Reference

-2017 ASHRAE Handbook Fundamentals Systems - International Metric System Chapter 1 - Psychrometrics
-Publisher: American Society of Heating, Refrigerating and Air-Conditioning Engineers, 2017
+The theory and the adjusted equations used in this package were taken from chapter 1 of the *2017 ASHRAE Handbook Fundamentals Systems - International Metric System*, published by the American Society of Heating, Refrigerating and Air-Conditioning Engineers.
+A BiBTeX format reference is available [here](https://github.com/aumpierre-unb/Psychrometrics-for-GNU-Octave/raw/main/doc/reference.txt).

 ### Acknowledgements